Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Q3:

+A license with online authorization can control the usages of the SDKs.
+Before using the model SDK, a device has to authenticate itself to the model provider with a license key.
+The model provider can then count the number of authorized devices, and charge the app company per device or per pack of devices.
+Online authorization offers stronger protection of the model licenses than offline authorization.
+However, there are still chances that attackers stealthily use a license before it reaches the limit of the current pack.
+The market price for face landmark SDK is \$10,000 for up to 10,000 of online authorizations \cite{license_fee}.
+Even though the savings are smaller than offline authorized licenses, attackers can still benefit from them financially.

-\point{Research and Development Cost} The R\&D cost of ML models comes from three sources: collecting and labeling data for training, hiring AI engineers for designing and fine-tuning models, and computing resources, such as renting Amazon SageMaker or buying and maintaining GPU clusters for training models.
-With simplification, the R\&D cost can be formulated as follows:
+\point{R\&D Savings for Attackers} The R\&D cost of ML models comes from three sources: collecting and labeling data for training, hiring AI engineers for designing and fine-tuning models, and computing resources, such as renting or buying and maintaining storage servers and GPU clusters for training models.

-Data labelling can be outsourced and its pricing can be estimated base on public data online.
-The data collection cost varies case by case, depending on the nature of the data and source. $Cost_{HR}$ can be estimated based on the annual salary paid to AI engineers, multiplied by the duration of model development.
-Similarly, $Cost_{Machine}$ can be estimated based on the rates of renting storage servers and GPU clusters.

-\point{Financial Loss to Competition} The impact of models leaked to competitors can be reflected in potential revenue loss caused by the reduction of customers, market share, or product price due to lost competitive edge.
-All stakeholders, including ML solution providers and app developers (model license subscribers), are affected.
-We estimate the competition loss with the following formula:

-where $H_{CompeteX}$ is the competition impact factor for Stakeholder X, ranging from 0 to 1. $R_{StakeholderX}$ is the revenue of stakeholder X. Intuitively, $Cost_{Compete}$ is the revenue lost to all competitors due to a leaked model.
-For an SDK model provider, its revenue can be considered as the accumulation of license fee for each customer.

-\point{Financial Loss to Model Evasion} On-device ML has been used widely in access control, \eg face, fingerprint, and iris recognition, which are security critical.
-The leakage of such critical models can greatly facilitate attackers to craft adversarial inputs to pass the security checks.
-We estimate the financial loss from model evasion using the following formula: